 Nutritional Services coordinates with Cardiac Rehabilitation in assisting patients with their dietary needs and questions to enhance their cardiac recovery.
 Nutritional information can be printed out and sent home with patients giving them a resource to refer to as they recover at home.

 A referral from a cardiologist is required for treatment in the Cardiac Rehabilitation program.
-There are specific qualifying diagnoses and medical procedures that may qualify you for the program.
+Patients needing Pulmonary Rehabilitation services require an order from their Pulmonologist.

 For more information or questions please call the Cardiac Rehabilitation Department at 660-258-1274.